OkayAlright/MinNo/extras/making_MinNo.md

 be looked at when revising the lexer.

 ## BRAG: How I Avoided Losing My Life to Making a Parser
-Parsing is a topic of exploration large enough to the spend [an entire dissertation on](http://digitalassets.lib.berkeley.edu/etd/ucb/text/Hall_berkeley_0028E_15470.pdf).
+Parsing is a topic of exploration large enough to the spend an entire dissertation on.[8](http://digitalassets.lib.berkeley.edu/etd/ucb/text/Hall_berkeley_0028E_15470.pdf)
 For MinNo, instead of spending the time making one from scratch, or learning the [incredibly idiom-centric syntax recognizer in Racket](https://docs.racket-lang.org/reference/stx-patterns.html) I opted to use a popular Racket tool for grammar specification and parsing: *[brag](http://docs.racket-lang.org/brag/)*.
-[MEANTION THAT MATTHEW FLATT USES BRAG].

 *brag* is a *[Backus Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form)* (BNF) grammar parser implemented as a *Domain Specific Language* within Racket.
 Before I get into using *brag*, some time should be taken to overview BNF.

-#### Examples of Use and an explanation of BNF:
+### Examples of Use and an explanation of BNF:
 BNF grammars work using *symbols* and *expressions*.
 They are organized as such:

    SYMBOL ::= EXPRESSION